ayushc137/Compression/README.md

 # Compression
-My attempt on learning and thinking of new compression algorithm using python3.
+My attempt on learning new compression algorithm using python3.